thebigby10/Lifespan-x-Notetaking/README.md

 # Lifespan-x-Notetaking

-A personal new tab webpage .
+A personal new tab webpage / browser extention.

 The upper section is a simple quick note taking and the lower part shows If you live 60 years how much week you've left.(Uses localStorage to store data)

 ![Logo](https://raw.githubusercontent.com/thebigby10/Lifespan-x-Notetaking/main/Lifespan-x-Notetaking.png)

+## Installation

+Enable developer mode and install the browser as Load unpacked.

 ## Usage/Examples